-In summary, Finansinspektionen considers the current measure, an average risk weight floor of 25% for mortgage exposures for IRB banks, as necessary, suitable, effective and proportionate and believes that it should be extended for a period of one year.
+In summary, Finansinspektionen considers the current measure, an average risk weight floor of 25% for mortgage exposures for IRB banks, as necessary, suitable, effective and proportionate and believes that it should be extended for a period of two years.
 The measure is necessary to ensure a sufficient capital position and thus resilience in the Swedish banking sector.
-This loss-absorbing capital is necessary to have in place in the event of a severe downturn scenario in the Swedish housing market, thereby supporting the banks in maintaining the flow and supply of credit to the real economy.
+This loss-absorbing capital is necessary to have in place in the event of a severe downturn in the Swedish housing market, thereby supporting the banks in maintaining the flow and supply of credit to the real economy.

-The measure targets residential mortgage exposures and has been in place in one form or another since 2013, originally introduced through Pillar 2 at a calibration of 15% which was subsequently raised a year later to 25%.
-In 2018 the Pillar 2 floor was replaced by the current Article 458 measure in order to ensure a level playing field following Nordea's re-domicile.
+The measure targets residential mortgage exposures and has been in place-via Article 458 since 2018 in order to ensure a level playing field following Nordea's re-domicile.
 No negative spill-overs to other sectors, credit extensions in general or the real economy have been observed since the measure's introduction.
-The requirement constitutes today on average around 22% of the nominal total capital requirement for the largest Swedish banks at the consolidated level, which confirms the effectiveness of the measure in increasing resilience.
+The requirement constitutes today on average around 22% 15 of the nominal total capital requirement for the largest Swedish banks at the consolidated level, which confirms the effectiveness of the measure in increasing resilience.
 At the same time, the measure seems not to have restricted households' access to mortgages since the average growth rate of mortgages has remained positive since the introduction of the risk-weight floor ranging from 5% to 9% on an annual basis.